Salmon vs. Beef — Health Impact and Nutrition Comparison

 Substituting processed and unprocessed red meats for high-quality plant products, such as legumes, nuts, and soy, has been associated with a decreased risk of coronary heart disease (22).

 Meat consumption has been consistently associated with increased diabetes risk due to its nitrate content and effects on body weight, visceral fat, and intracellular lipids (23).

 Another study has come to a similar conclusion that the intake of total cholesterol, animal protein, and heme iron is significantly associated with a higher risk of type 2 diabetes (24).

-A diet moderate to low in meat, preferably unprocessed and lean, is recommended to people with diabetes (25).
+A diet moderate to low in meat, preferably unprocessed and lean, is recommended for people with diabetes (25).

 There is a potential association between an increased risk of diabetes and the consumption of farmed salmon, as it may contain persistent organic pollutants that cause insulin resistance and obesity in mice (26).

 The consumption of red and processed meats has long been associated with increased cancer risk.
 In particular, red meat elevates the risk of nasopharynx, colorectal, lung, and pancreas cancer (16), as well as breast and prostate cancer (27).
 In addition to those, processed meat also increases the chance of esophageal (squamous cell carcinoma) and stomach cancer (non-cardia) (16).

 Depending on the preparation methods, the cancerogenic effects of meat can change.
 When cooked in high heat by grilling, broiling, or barbecuing, both beef and salmon can increase the risk of stomach cancer (16).

 Unprocessed and total red meat intake has been associated with higher C-reactive protein levels.
 Reduction of red meat intake could benefit inflammation (28).